nicoserafino/simple-python-telegram-bot/README.md

 19. Open `main.py` file using a good text editor.
 Change the `YOUR_BOT_TOKEN_HERE` to the token you get from @botfather at step 6, and save the file.

    ![main.py](http://i.imgur.com/oNFEdsp.png)

+   * Change 'YOUR_BOT_NAME' on lines 133 and 136.
+   * Change target_chat_id' on line 121.
+Texting =SEND=hello to the bot, this function forwards 'hello' to a specific chat whose chat_id is showed in the log section of Google Cloud Console.
+   * Change 'your_chat_id' on line 151.
+If someone texts 'I suggest to in insert this function' to telebot, the message is forwarded to you.

 20. Download Google App Engine SDK for Python from https://cloud.google.com/appengine/downloads and install it.